Can Natural Menopause Relief Without Hormones Work?

 This is why gut health support is foundational to supplements that work for menopause, not optional.

-For a deeper biological explanation, see:
+For a deeper biological explanation, see the Oral-Gut Microbiome Complete Science Hub.

 2. Evidence-Based Botanical Support